gaberamolete/toolkit-xrai/docs/guidelines/methodology/mo_stability.md

 The G-test statistic measures how the observed frequencies Oij differ from the expected frequencies Eij under the assumption of independence between the categorical variables.
 A larger G-test statistic indicates a larger discrepancy between observed and expected frequencies, suggesting a stronger association between the variables.

 To assess the significance of the G-test statistic, you typically compare it to the chi-squared distribution with degrees of freedom determined by the dimensions of the contingency table.
 The associated p-value can be calculated to determine whether the observed association is statistically significant, allowing you to make conclusions about the independence or association of the categorical variables.

+For this statistical test, Scipy also have a specific [method](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.chi2_contingency.html) available for use.

 ## Hellinger
 The Hellinger distance or Hellinger test is a statistical measure used to quantify the similarity or distance between probability distributions.
 It is often applied in machine learning and statistics to assess the similarity or dissimilarity between two probability distributions, such as comparing the distribution of observed data to an expected or reference distribution.